 We are watching the Toths’ story play out on a national level.
 And we know how it ends.

-There is a source that explains how and why America received the biggest “lottery win” of all time.
-This windfall was not luck.
-The book of Genesis records God’s promise to Abraham that he would be a “father of many nations” (Genesis 17:5).
-In repeating these promises to Abraham’s descendants, God promised “the fatness of the earth, and plenty of corn and wine” (Genesis 27:28).
-The descendants of Abraham would “spread abroad” over all the Earth (Genesis 28:14).
+The book of Genesis records God’s promise to Abraham that he would become a “father of many nations” (Genesis 17:5) and that his descendants in these nations would receive “the fatness of the earth, and plenty of corn and wine” (Genesis 27:28).